neondatabase/website/content/docs/introduction/about.md

 Being a fully managed service means that Neon provides high availability without requiring users to handle administrative, maintenance, or scaling burdens associated with managing a database system.
 This approach allows developers to focus more on developing applications and less on the operational aspects of database management.
 Neon takes care of the complexities of scaling, backups, maintenance, and ensuring availability, enabling developers to manage their data without worrying about the underlying infrastructure.

-## Neon supports thousands of connections
+## Support for thousands of connections

 Neon's [connection pooling](/docs/connect/connection-pooling) feature supports up to 10,000 concurrent connections.
 Connection pooling works by caching and reusing database connections, which helps to significantly optimize resource usage and enhance performance.
 It reduces the overhead associated with establishing new connections and closing old ones, allowing applications to handle a higher volume of requests more efficiently.
 Neon uses [PgBouncer](https://www.pgbouncer.org/) to support connection pooling.

-## Connect from Edge and Serverless environments with Neon's popular serverless driver
+## Low-latency connections from Edge and Serverless environments

 The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver), which currently has over [100K weekly downloads](https://www.npmjs.com/package/@neondatabase/serverless), is a low-latency Postgres driver designed for JavaScript and TypeScript applications.
 It enables you to query data from edge and serverless environments over HTTP or WebSockets instead of TCP.
 This capability is particularly useful for achieving reduced query latencies, with the potential to achieve [sub-10ms Postgres query times](https://neon.tech/blog/sub-10ms-postgres-queries-for-vercel-edge-functions) when querying from Edge or serverless functions.
 But don't take our word for it.
 Try it for yourself with Vercel's [Functions + Database Latency app](https://db-latency.vercel.app/).
 This graph shows latencies for Neon's serverless driver.

 ![Vercel's Functions Database Latency app](/docs/introduction/latency_distribution-graph.png)

-## Instant database recovery with Neon's Point-in-Time Restore and Time Travel Assist
+## Instant database recovery with Point-in-Time Restore and Time Travel Assist

 We've all read about multi-hour outages and data losses due to some errant query or database migration.
 Neon's [Point-in-Time Restore](/docs/guides/branch-restore) feature allows you to instantly restore your data to a point in time before the issue occurred.
 With Neon, you cajn perform a restore operation in a few clicks, letting you get back online in the time it takes to select a restore point, which can be a date and time or Log Sequence Number (LSN).

 To help you find the right restore point, Neon provides a [Time Travel Assist](/docs/guides/time-travel-assist) feature that lets you connect to any selected time or LSN within your database history and run queries.
 Time Travel Assist is designed to work in tandem with Neon's restore capability to facilitate precise and informed restorations.

-### Build AI apps with Neon Postgres and pgvector
+### Build AI apps with Postgres and pgvector

 Neon supports the [pgvector](/docs/extensions/pgvector) Postgres extension for storing and retrieving vector embeddings within your Postgres database.
 This feature is essential for building next-generation AI applications, enabling operations like fast and accurate similarity search, information retrieval, and recommendation systems directly in Postgres.
 Why pay for a specialized vecrtor database service when you have state-of-the-art capabilities in Postgres?
 Neon's own **Ask Neon AI** chat, built in collaboration with [InKeep](https://inkeep.com/), uses Neon with [pgvector](/docs/extensions/pgvector).
 For more, see [Powering next gen AI apps with Postgres](https://neon.tech/ai).

-## Bring Postgres to DevOps with Neon's CLI, API, and GitHub Actions
+## Database DevOps with Neon's CLI, API, and GitHub Actions

 Neon is built for DevOps.
 Use our CLI, API, or GitHub Actions to build your CI/CI pipelines.